-PARTIES AGREEMENTS TIMELINE OF THE DISPUTE Complainant Canada Canada Establishment of Panel 23 August 2001 Cariada [Lagal daims not avaminad] Circulation of Panel Report 15 July 2002 Respondent 11.5.16.
-[Legal claims not examined] Circulation of AB Report NA United States Adoption 30 August 2002
+PARTIES AGREEMENTS TIMELINE OF THE DISPUTE Complainant Canada Canada Establishment of Panel 23 August 2001 Cariaua [] - Circulation of Panel Report 15 July 2002 Respondent Haite of Canada [Legal claims not examined] Circulation of AB Report NA United States Adoption 30 August 2002

-Measure at issue: Section 129(c)(1) of the Uruguay Round Agreements Act of the United States, which establishes, inter alia, a mechanism that permits the agencies concerned to issue a second determination (a "section 129 determination"), where such action is appropriate, to respond to the recommendations in a WTO panel or Appellate Body report.
+Measure at issue: Section 129(c)(1) of the Uruguay Round Agreements Act of the United States, which established, inter alia, a mechanism that permitted the agencies concerned to issue a second determination (a "section 129 determination"), where such action was appropriate, to respond to the recommendations in a WTO panel or Appellate Body report.

-• The Panel rejected Canada's claim that Section 129(c)(1) mandated action that was inconsistent with the GATT 1994, the ADA and the ASCM, as the Panel found that Canada had failed to establish its claim.
+• The Panel rejected Canada's claim that Section 129(c)(1) mandated action that was inconsistent with the GATT, the ADA and the ASCM, as the Panel found that Canada had failed to establish its claim.

-Canada claimed that Section 129(c)(1) had the effect of precluding the United States from implementing adverse WTO reports with respect to what it termed "prior unliquidated entries"2 (i.e. entries made before the end of the reasonable period of time for implementing adverse WTO reports that were not liquidated as of that date).
+Canada claimed that Section 129(c)(1) had the effect of precluding the United States from implementing adverse WTO reports with respect to what it termed "prior unliquidated entries" (i.e. entries made before the end of the reasonable period of time for implementing adverse WTO reports that were not liquidated as of that date).